• Skip to primary navigation

 • tofu

-Make ahead & storing suggestions
+Make ahead, reheating & storing suggestions

 Make ahead: You can make these stuffed portobellos up to one day before you plan to serve them.
 Alternatively, make the filling the day before and clean, fill and bake the mushrooms the next day.